Dental Implants Dayton Ohio

 If you are considering implants, your mouth must be examined thoroughly and your medical and dental history reviewed.
 If your mouth is not ideal for implants, ways of improving outcomes, such as bone grafting, may be recommended.

 The majority of dental implants and bone grafts can be performed in the office under local anesthesia, with or without general anesthesia.

 Once the implants are in place, they will serve you well for many years if you take care of them and keep your mouth healthy.
 This means taking the time for good oral hygiene (brushing and flossing) and keeping regular appointments with your dental specialists.

 Patient with severe periodontal disease (bone loss) with exposure of roots of teeth and loosening of teeth.
 She underwent extraction of teeth with bone grafting.
-After healing period implants were placed for a fixed restoration (see below)
+After the healing period implants were placed for a fixed restoration (see below)